visforvali/eng201-oer/_pages/feedback.md

 ## Types of Feedback

+> ###### Tip!
+> It may help to review the model student papers below in their entirety at the beginning of the semester, so you have a sense of what you're working towards.
+{: .block-tip }

 For ease of revision, feedback will be divided into 2 categories: higher-order concerns and lower-order concerns:

 **Higher-Order Concerns (HOCs)** include the most important, macro-level material in your essay: the thesis, claim, or controlling idea; specific connections between your interest in the field and the scholarly discourse in the field; development of your research questions and hypothesis (i.e., "what am I investigating, how do I know what I know, what do I expect to find out?"); primary and secondary research; your analysis of each piece of evidence; and so on.